A Letter From Our CEO – Safety & Policies around COVID-19

 - AeroFarms farms are audited for Good Agriculture Practices and Good Manufacturing Practices, and we have high levels of safety built into our indoor vertical farms with robust food safety standard operating procedures that includes our team members wearing personal protective equipment including hairnet, face cover, safety gloves and glasses, and overcoat.
-We have elaborate HVAC filtration systems in place with a MERV rating of 17 that is higher than even an operating room.
+We have elaborate HVAC filtration systems in place with a MERV rating of 13.

 - AeroFarms Team Members are on the Board of Directors for the Produce Marketing Association and the Controlled Environment Agriculture Food Safety Coalition, and we have open lines of communication with the FDA and CDC for the latest developments.

 In addition to our comprehensive food safety procedures, we have enhanced even further our daily activities by: